janizde/WP-Opening-Hours/doc/developer-guide.md

 This document is intended for theme / plugin developers who want to access the Opening Hours data programatically to develop extension plugins or special functionality like custom widgets or shortcodes in their own themes.

+The document contains textual description and code samples showing the basic functionality of the components.
+For detailed documentation please have a look at the method documentation in the respective source files.

 ## In this document
 * [OpeningHours module](#opening-hours-module)
 * [Sets](#sets)